PalpatinChip/PalpatinChip/README.md

 - 👋 Hi, I’m @PalpatinChip
 - 👀 I’m interested in learning Python
 - 🌱 I’m currently learning...
-Guess?
+Guess what?
 - 📫 How to reach me...
 Nope.

 <!---